 Enter the URL of the .js file in the Custom Script Source field.

-The placement of a vendor tag in the Tags tab dictates the order in which a tag is loaded on a web page.
-Vendor tags will load in the same order as they appear on the Tags tab, with the exception of bundled vendor tags
+The position of a tag in the Tags screen determines the order in which it is loaded on a page of your site.
+Tags are loaded in the same order as they appear in your configuration, with the exception of bundled tags.

-Load rules determine the location and the instant that the tag will load on a web page.
-To reorder the list of tags, simply drag and drop a tag in the order that you want it to load.
-The tags will load in sequential order, as illustrated in the following example:
+To reorder the list of tags, drag and drop a tag in the order that you want it to load.